 Asthma is considered to be one of the World’s largest health problems.
 Official data suggests that from 16 to 20% of all Canadian and U.S. citizens suffer from this malady.
 What is more alarming, is that these numbers increase with every passing year.
 Asthma has issued us a challenge!

-If, while in your basement, you notice smells of rotting or mould, it’s time to be concerned!
+If, while in your basement, you notice smells of rotting or mold, it’s time to be concerned!
 Mold can be extremely hazardous.
-Even healthy people can start developing severe allergic symptoms in the presence of moulds, including coughing, difficulty breathing, and nausea.
+Even healthy people can start developing severe allergic symptoms in the presence of molds, including coughing, difficulty breathing, and nausea.

 Follow these steps to identify the source of the smell:

 - Check for contamination in your humidifier.
 Make sure to close it up during the summer, when it is not being used.

 - Check to make sure that its condensation tube is directed into a drain.

 - Check to make sure that your rugs and carpets are dry.
 If you notice that they are damp, they need to be dried immediately, by an IICRC Institute-approved specialist.
 Make sure that a truck-mounted system is used to dry your carpets, as only such a system can provide sufficient drying power.

 - Open your windows, and air out all your rooms.

 - We recommend that you only use commercial low pile carpets in the basement, as they do not attract humidity.